Blue Jays' Tapia hits inside-the-park grand slam vs Red Sox - NewsBreak

 3 days ago

-BOSTON (AP) — Toronto's Raimel Tapia hit an inside-the-park grand slam Friday night after Boston Red Sox center fielder Jarren Duran lost the ball in the Fenway Park lights and didn't hustle after it.
-Tapia's sprint around the bases highlighted a record scoring outburst for the Blue Jays,...
+BOSTON (AP) -- Toronto's Raimel Tapia hit an inside-the-park grand slam Friday night after Boston Red Sox center fielder Jarren Duran lost the ball in the Fenway Park lights and didn't hustle after it.
+Tapia's sprint around the bases highlighted a record scoring outburst for the Blue Jays, who...

 OAKLAND, Calif.
 (AP) — Tony Kemp homered and hit a two-run double, Skye Bolt added a two-run shot, and the Oakland Athletics held off the red-hot Houston Astros 7-5 on Monday night.
 Elvis Andrus added an insurance RBI single in the eighth for Oakland before closer Lou Trivino surrendered a solo homer to Chas McCormick, then finished for his ninth save by striking out Jeremy Peña with runners on first and second.
 AL West-leading Houston took its first defeat after a 5-0 start since the All-Star break.
 The Astros are an AL-best 28-10 dating to June 12 and are now 32-17 against the AL West.
 Peña homered in the first for Houston before Kemp’s tying drive leading off the third against right-hander Jake Odorizzi (4-3), who had been 4-0 over his previous seven starts.